oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/ocr-images.md

     CPU images contain `_cpu` in their image name, for example `container-registry.oracle.com/middleware/weblogic_cpu:TAG`.

-  - General Availability (GA) images are not licensable or suitable for production use.
+  - General Availability (GA) images **do not include** the latest security patches for WebLogic Server or Fusion Middleware Infrastructure.
+They are not licensable and are **not suitable for production use**.
-    The latest GA images include the latest security patches for Oracle Linux and Java, but **do not include** the latest security patches for WebLogic Server.

   - Locally cached OCR images that do not have a date stamp embedded in their tag: